EB5 Affiliate Network State of Ohio Regional Center

 Contact us now to learn more about becoming a business affiliate.

 Benefits of Affiliation with Our Ohio EB-5 Regional Center

 Immediate Ability to Raise EB-5 Capital in Ohio

-Business affiliates of EB5 Affiliate Network, including our Ohio EB-5 Regional Center, can immediately begin raising EB-5 investment funds in any of the designated geographic areas that comprise our regional centers.
-Click here to view our official approval listed on the United States Citizenship and Immigration Services Website.
+Business affiliates of EB5 Affiliate Network, including our Ohio EB-5 regional center, can immediately begin raising EB-5 investment funds in any of the designated geographic areas that comprise our USCIS-approved regional centers.

 Indirect Job Creation Calculations

 Business affiliates of our regional centers can calculate job creation through both direct and indirect job methodologies.
 This leads to higher job creation figures than direct non-regional center calculations of actual payroll employees.